 (2) An amount received or recovered as described in section 68 of the Criminal Injuries Compensation Act 2003, on or after 1 January 2004, is deemed to create a debt due under the Criminal Injuries Compensation Act 2003, as amended by this Act.

 (3) A notice given under the Criminal Injuries Compensation Act 1985, on or after 1 January 2004, is deemed to have been given under the Criminal Injuries Compensation Act 2003, as amended by this Act.

-”.